Securing a position in Nursing requires more than just qualifications and experience; you’ll need a resume that clearly showcases both.

 Salary Expectations for Nurses

-According to Usnews, Nurses made $81,220 on average in 2022.
+According to US News, Nurses made $93,600 on average1.
 This number can change depending on certain factors, such as your location and years of experience.

 For example, according to Healthecareers, these are the top 5 states in terms of hourly salary for Nurses: